 Uncharted 4: A Thief’s Review

 Uncharted is one of the most iconic franchises in PlayStation history.
 Hell, make that video game history.
 Nathan Drake has yet to disappoint in his eight-plus on the market.
 But the variables have certainly shifted this time around for Uncharted 4: A Thief’s End.
 New directors, new release window, and new console.
-Not to mention this is Naughty Dog‘s closing chapter to the Uncharted series.
+Not to mention this is Naughty Dog‘s closing chapter in the Uncharted series.
 It’s been doing well if this accolades trailer is anything to go by.

 Uncharted 4 doesn’t deviate too far from the series’ flagship gameplay.
 There isn’t much new to see from that aspect outside of several new mechanics.
 The format of story-telling, however, is remarkably new to the franchise, and Naughty Dog has messed around and created the most narratively engaging Uncharted game in the series.